jbox-web/acts_as_notifiable_redmine/README.md

       encrypted true
     end

-Then you need to register your channels and events :
+Then you need to register your channels and events : each channel can have many events.
+It may also have an optional ```target``` parameter which can be a string or a Proc.

     ActsAsNotifiableRedmine::Notifications.register_channel :channel_test do
       target Proc.new { User.current.login }